 On February 19just in time to get everyone in the mood for Womens History Monththe Office of Alumni Relations treated alumni and others to a presentation at NYUs King Juan Carlos Center about our aspiring female engineers and scientists.

 Earlier this week Inno/Vention teams endured the first stage of judging.
 Only ten of the dozens of teams that applied for the challenge will be moving forward.

 Its hard to catch Stacey Johnson sitting still.
 She carries a full course load, works in the Department of Online Learning, and parents her six-year-old-son, Aiden.
 Thats not to mention her efforts with the NYU Polytechnic School of Engineering chapter of the National Society of Black Engineers (NSBE.

 A recent Gallup poll suggests that 70 percent of all workers in the U.S. do not feel engaged with their jobs&m...

 Mar 05, 2014

 On the heels of the Obama Administration’s release of guidelines to protect the nation’s essential...

 If you are ready to take your career to the next level, get in touch with us to request more information.
 We'll send you information on your program of choice, as well as invitations to on-campus events and online webinars.

-All candidates who hold a bachelor’s degree or an equivalent from an accredited college or university are invited to apply to an NYU‐Poly master’s degree or graduate certificate program.
+All candidates who hold a bachelor’s degree or an equivalent from an accredited college or university are invited to apply to an NYU School of Engineering master’s degree or graduate certificate program.
 For more information about required application components, please visit Admissions Criteria.